Cordobo/angularx-qrcode/README.md

 ### Create a QR Code from a variable in your controller

-In addition to our `<qrcode>`-directive in `example.html`, we add two lines of code to our controller `example.ts`.
+In addition to our `<qrcode>`-directive in `example.html`, lets add two lines of code to our controller `example.ts`.

 ```
 // File: example.ts
 export class QRCodeComponent {
-    public angularxQrCode: string = null;
+    public myAngularxQrCode: string = null;
     constructor () {
         // assign a value
         this.myAngularxQrCode = 'Your QR code data string';